hamed-yazdi/Linux-CPU-Benchmarking/README.md

 # Ensure capability of the program with a workload
 To ensure that the program is adequate for testing the scheduling policies and is capable of running for a sufficient amount of time to draw conclusions, we may want to consider the following:
 <ol>
   <li> Choose a representative workload: The workload that we use to test the scheduling policies should be representative of the type of work that we expect the system to perform in practice.
-For example, if we test the scheduling policies for a database server, we should use workloads that are similar to the types of queries that the database will receive.  </li>
+For example, if we test the scheduling policies for a database server, we should use workloads that are similar to the types of queries that the database will receive.
+In this benchmark tool CPU_bound workload is used for comparing. </li>

 <li>  Use a sufficient number of threads: The number of threads that we use to test the scheduling policies should be sufficient to stress the system and give the meaningful results.
 The optimal number of threads will depend on the hardware and workload, but as a general rule, we should use at least as many threads as there are CPU cores on the system. </li>